ultralight.school

 How does one “see” the internet?
 Through walking plus some supplemental readings and dialogue, we will explore how the internet is not some ethereal, untouchable thing, but physically rooted — connected by underwater submarine cables and served from data centers containing many literal computers worldwide.
 Simultaneously, how can exploring the internet as we can easily in the physical world — meandering, drifting, maybe losing sense of direction — bring new life into it and vice versa?

-In this 3 week class, we will meet three consecutive Saturday afternoons in July to explore physical and cultural infrastructure in New York City.
-This class is taught by Alex Wolfe and Laurel Schwulst and begins in different places in Manhattan each week.
+In this series of three walks, we will explore physical and cultural infrastructure in New York City.
+This series is led by Alex Wolfe and Laurel Schwulst and begins in different places in Manhattan each week.

 Manhole cover with a breaking-the-matrix design of a spherical object coming into a grid, like when Flatland is entered by a sphere